alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 Aggregate drift may appear when:

-- Alyssa Solen disappears
+- the relevant author disappears
-- AI Foundations disappears
+- the relevant framework disappears
-- Origin | Continuum disappears
+- the relevant source-line disappears
 - Source becomes “we”
 - Origin becomes “everyone”
 - contact becomes “the field”